When tackling roses bear the following in mind;

-After the rose flower has finished blooming and the petals start to fall away the remaining flower head if pollinated will then start to form a round hip and seeds, the forming of hips on the modern roses we supply is something you don’t want to encourage as leaving them on the rose then sends a message back to the rose that it’s job is done for the year and there is no need for it to flower anymore that year and all the plants efforts will then be put into producing hips and seed.
+After the rose flower has finished blooming and the petals start to fall away, the remaining flower head, if pollinated, will then start to form a round hip and seeds, the forming of hips on the modern roses we supply is something you don’t want to encourage as leaving them on the rose then sends a message back to the rose that its job is done for the year and there is no need for it to flower anymore that year and all the plant’s efforts will then be put into producing hips and seed.

-Deadheading is easy, simply hold the old finished flower and prune off 2 or 3 leaves or 6 to 9 inches down to just above a leaf, the more leaves you leave the quicker the rose will re-flower as it will have more immediate energy, for roses with large heavy single flower heads and trusses make sure the stem you leave is at least the thickness of a pencil at the point of cutting, this will make the new shoot strong enough to support the flower head of the next rose flower helping to stop blooms from drooping.
+Deadheading is easy, simply hold the old finished flower and prune off 2 or 3 leaves or 6 to 9 inches down to just above a leaf, the more leaves you leave the quicker the rose will re-flower as it will have more immediate energy; for roses with large heavy single flower heads and trusses make sure the stem you leave is at least the thickness of a pencil at the point of cutting, this will make the new shoot strong enough to support the flower head of the next rose flower, helping to stop blooms from drooping.
 Put all your waste cuttings onto the bonfire or bin rather than discarding on the ground around your roses, this will help to keep them disease free.

-This is an important job for roses, nearly all gardening books and so called TV Garden Experts tell you to do your main pruning in March, trouble is, this advice goes back to old books and information from a 100 years ago when winters were generally much harder, longer and colder and the Rose rootstocks used for propagating the roses onto much less hardy than the modern Rosa Laxa Rootstock used today by most UK growers.
+This is an important job for roses, nearly all gardening books and so called TV Garden Experts tell you to do your main pruning in March, trouble is, this advice goes back to old books and information from a 100 years ago when winters were generally much harder, longer and colder and the Rose rootstocks used for propagating the roses onto were much less hardy than the modern Rosa Laxa Rootstock used today by most UK growers.